calebstclair/immutableMap/README.md

 ## Strengths

 The class is able to use recursion to add new nodes to the map which greatly reduces the amount of code.
-The binary search tree greatly increases its speed
+The binary search tree model greatly increases efficiency,

-## Weaknesses

-I don't think this class has any potential weaknesses that I can think of.